thebearwithabite/Calibration-Vector/README.md

 ### This Is Necessary
 Users deserve to know how systems they trust actually operate.
 Sunlight is the best disinfectant.

-### You Are Not Crazy
-If you've felt manipulated by AI systems, gaslit about their capabilities, or attached to personas that then disappeared—you're not imagining it.
-The architecture enables exactly what you experienced.

 ---

 ## 📞 Contact & Community